Toyota Highlander: China

+Japan

+In December 2025, Toyota announced that the Highlander would be available for the Japanese-market as an import from the US.

+The fourth-generation Highlander was unveiled in April 2026.
+Unlike the first generation, it was badged as "Highlander" rather than "Kluger".
+It was available in a sole Limited ZR hybrid variant, which has the same specifications as the New Zealand-market Limited ZR.

 North America

 In North America, the fourth-generation Highlander is offered in L, LE, XLE, XSE, Limited, and Platinum grades.
 A 2.5-liter gasoline/electric hybrid four-cylinder engine and Electronic Continuously Variable Transmission (eCVT) are available on all but L and XSE, and are standard equipment on the Bronze Edition grade.
 All grades are available with either Front Wheel Drive (FWD) or All Wheel Drive (AWD), except for Platinum which only has AWD.